Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Application availability

 Microsoft guarantees a 99.95% availability SLA.
 This is sufficient for our purposes, so we will plan to maintain a single instance of the application.
+Note that this SLA is only for Microsoft services, not for our application itself.
+We have not determined an SLA for our application at this time.

 ### QlikView clustering